ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 ### Adding missing residues to protein structure files.

 Almost all protein and nucleic acid crystallographic structure files have missing residues.
-The reason for it is that the most flexible parts of biopolymers are disordered in crystals and therefore positions of their atoms cannot be accurately determined.
-These atoms, however may be crucial for MD simulations (e.g. loops connecting functional domains, nucleic acid chains, incomplete aminoacid side chains ... etc).
-For realistic simulation we need to build a model contating all atoms.
+The reason for it is that the most flexible parts of biopolymers are disordered in crystals, and therefore, the positions cannot be accurately determined.
+These atoms, however, may be crucial for MD simulations (e.g., loops connecting functional domains, nucleic acid chains, incomplete amino acid side chains ... etc.).
+For realistic simulation, we need to build a model contacting all atoms.

 #### Adding missing residues using SWISS MODEL

-1. Download structure and sequence files from PDB database:
+Download structure and sequence files from PDB database:
 ~~~
 $ wget https://files.rcsb.org/download/6n4o.pdb
 $ wget https://www.rcsb.org/fasta/entry/6N4O/download -O 6n4o.fasta
 ~~~
 {: .bash}

-Extract full sequence of chain A:
+Extract the full sequence of chain A:
 ~~~
 $ grep -A1 "Chain A" 6n4o.fasta > 6n4o_chain_A.fasta
 ~~~
 {: .bash}

-Extract chain A atoms from 6n4o.pdb using VMD.
-Load VMD module and launch VMD:
+Extract chain A from 6n4o.pdb using VMD.
+First, load the VMD module and launch VMD:
 ~~~
 $ module load vmd
 $ vmd
 ~~~
 {: .bash}

-In VMD prompt execute the following commands:
+In the VMD prompt, execute the following commands:
 ~~~
 vmd > mol new 6n4o.pdb
 vmd > set sel [atomselect top "chain A"]